Please tell us what do you think, any kind of feedback is highly appreciated.

 Oops!
 Something went wrong filling out the form..

-On the outskirts of Scala, beyond the last few houses of the hamlet of Santa Caterina, are centuries old chestnut groves.
-The area is rich in vegetation with many varieties of wild fruit trees especially a sweet, intensely perfumed pear.
-Walking along the Dragone River, the natural boundary between Scala and Ravello, you’ll come across one of the lesser known aspects of the Coast’s landscape, far from maistream tourism.
+At the eastern border of Scala, beyond the last houses of Santa Caterina, you reach the chestnut groves.
+It is an area rich in vegetation with wild fruit trees such as the 'renelle' pear, sweet with an intense aroma.
+Along the Dragone river, which forms a natural boundary between Scala and Ravello, you will discover one of the lesser-known perspectives of the coastal landscape, away from the throes of mass tourism.